 - the diet should meet the body’s needs for vitamins, minerals, and calories;

-eat whole grains, fish with omega-3 fatty acids (herring, mackerel, salmon, sardines), nuts, pumpkin and flax seeds, blueberries, currants, broccoli, tomatoes;
+eat whole grains, fish with omega-3 fatty acids (herring, mackerel, salmon, sardines), nuts, pumpkin and flax seeds, blueberries, currants, broccoli, and tomatoes;

-- reduce the consumption of processed foods: those that have been canned, cooked, and prepared for long-term storage before consumption, these are semi-finished products, canned food, sausages, snacks, pastries;
+- reduce the consumption of processed foods: those that have been canned, cooked, and prepared for long-term storage before consumption, these are semi-finished products, canned food, sausages, snacks, and pastries;

 - give up sugar – glucose is needed for brain functions such as thinking, memory, and learning, but the foods we eat every day contain much more sugar than we need.
 Its excess leads to a gradual deterioration of memory and cognitive functions.

-The third habit: to be physically active
+The third habit: is to be physically active

 As mentioned above, exercise improves sleep, but the benefits of physical activity for mental health are not limited to this.
 It has been proven that people who exercise regularly have less stress.
-Thanks to sports, memory, and concentration are sharpened, bodyweight is normalized and self-esteem is improved.
+Thanks to sports, memory, and concentration are sharpened, body weight is normalized and self-esteem is improved.

 And not only thanks to sports!
-Working in the garden, cleaning the house, or walk to home from work no worse.
+Working in the garden, cleaning the house, or walk to home from work is no worse.